Employment standards and workplace safety

 - The BC Labour Relations Board mediates and adjudicates employment and labour relations matters related to unionized workplaces

 The law in B.C. sets standards for payment, compensation and working conditions in most workplaces.
 The standards promote open communication, fair treatment and work-life balance for employees.
+View a list of recent amendments made to the Employment Standards Act and Regulation.

 Operating independently of WorkSafeBC, the Workers' Advisers Office is a branch of the Ministry of Labour providing workers, their dependants and other stakeholders with free advice, assistance, representation, training and mentoring with respect to workers' compensation issues.